vuejs/eslint-plugin-vue/docs/rules/no-invalid-v-else-if.md

 ## 📖 Rule Details

-This rule reports `v-else-if` directives if the following cases:
+This rule reports `v-else-if` directives in the following cases:

 - The directive has that argument.
 E.g. `<div v-if="foo"></div><div v-else-if:aaa="bar"></div>`
 - The directive has that modifier.
 E.g. `<div v-if="foo"></div><div v-else-if.bbb="bar"></div>`